 Costa Rica offers pure life for those who wish to seize it: adrenaline packages, healthy local food, fascinating wildlife and people who truly care about their country.

 Sophie Deal from the UK recently went to explore Costa Rica and in this article she shares her experience and how you can enjoy an action packed adventure to Costa Rica.

 After the grizzly collapse of a four-year relationship, there was one thing I was certain about.
 I needed to get away.
 I spent an afternoon calling friends, trying to align availability.

 But as I have come to learn, arranging trips with fellow working women who have different holiday allowances, varying salaries and different ideas of what constitutes a good time, is like trying to arrange subatomic clashes in the Hadron Collider.

 And so I accepted my fate.
 I was going to have to take this trip alone.

-I trawled through a few sites that offered solo travel for women before landing on the rather enticing 'Costa Rica Adrenaline Bundle' with tour operator G Adventures – a nine-day onslaught of adventurous activities in the lush rainforests of Central America.
+I trawled through a few sites that offered Costa Rica backpacker tours ideal for solo women travellers before landing on the rather enticing 'Costa Rica Adrenaline Bundle' with tour operator G Adventures – a nine-day onslaught of adventurous activities in the lush rainforests of Central America.

 A packed itinerary?
+The chance to tour Central America?
 No time to reflect?
 Perfect.
 I booked my flights to San José, got a tetanus shot and waited for July to hurry up so I could get the hell away.

 Eventually, departure day arrived with a hefty suitcase of apprehension in tow.
 Would I make any friends?
 Would I get lost?
 Would I get eaten alive by a beetle?
 Questions like these plagued my mind throughout the eighteen-hour flight from London Heathrow (with a four-hour layover in Texas).